kspicer80/kspicer80.github.io/content/posts/2024-08-30-tracking-silver-prices.md

 ![ingots](/images/imgforblogposts/post_35/IMG_0017.jpeg)

 I'll try to update the plots pretty frequently.
-And if anyone is interested in making an offering on this just let me know at: [kspicer@stfrancis.edu](mailto:kspicer@stfrancis.edu).
+And if anyone is interested in making an offering on this just let me know at [my email address](mailto:kspicer@stfrancis.edu).